Anne Howard

 by Sir Peter Lely, 1680 1

-He had five elder sons, who all died young.4 He succeeded to the title of 2nd Baron Capell of Hadham, co.
+He had five elder sons, who all died young.4 He succeeded as the 2nd Baron Capell of Hadham, co.
 Hertford [E., 1641] on 9 March 1648/49.3 He held the office of Lord-Lieutenant of Hertfordshire between 1660 and 1681.4 He was created 1st Earl of Essex [England] on 20 April 1661.3 He was created 1st Viscount Malden, co.
-Essex [England] on 20 April 1661.3 He held the office of Lord-Lieutenant of Wiltshire between 1668 and 1672.4 He held the office of Lord-Lieutenant of Ireland between 1672 and 1677.4 He was invested as a Privy Counsellor (P.C.) between January 1672 and 1680/81.4 He held the office of First Lord of Treasury between March 1679 and November 1679.4 In June 1683 he was accused of taking part in the Rye House Plot, and imprisoned in the Tower of London.4
+Essex [England] on 20 April 1661.3 He held the office of Lord-Lieutenant of Wiltshire between 1668 and 1672.4 He held the office of Lord-Lieutenant of Ireland between 1672 and 1677.4 He was appointed Privy Counsellor (P.C.) between January 1672 and 1680/81.4 He held the office of First Lord of Treasury between March 1679 and November 1679.4 In June 1683 he was accused of taking part in the Rye House Plot, and imprisoned in the Tower of London.4

 Children of Arthur Capell, 1st Earl of Essex and Lady Elizabeth Percy